StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 ### ***Hans - Aged 52 - From Colonge***
 Hans is somewhat of your sterotypical German, he loves beer and is partial to a good Whiskey.
 When it comes to beer Hans doesn't talk about craft beer, he talks about real beer as Hans doesn't consider these mass produced lagers to be real beer.
 Hans has been married for 31 years and has two grown-up children.
 While Hans and his wife go on holiday together every year they both like to get away separately every other year with a small group of their closest friends.
 Hans has been to Ireland a number of times before with his work and loves the atmophere and the laid-back nature of the Irish people he has met.
 When a friend of Hans mentions that he has never been to Ireland but he has read alot recently about the many new mrico-breweries and a resurgence in Irish Distilleries they decide that Ireland should be the destination for their next short break.
 <br>

+### ***Tom O'Donoghue: Owner of Irish Spirit Tours***

+Tom started his career in his early 20's working for a chauffeur company that serviced the corporate and high-end leisure market.
+For the 10 years that Tom worked for this company he was a chauffeur and qualified tour guide and he mainly drove 24 seater mini-coaches.
+In his late 20's Tom got married and started a family, by his early 30's Tom spotted an opportunity to go out on his own and he decided to buy his own 16 seater mini-bus and to start operating a series of day-trips from Dublin.
+Over the years the business has grown and Tom has continue to invest in the business by buying a second 16 seater mini-bus and in recent years he has replaced his original mini-bus with a brand new luxary 24 seater mini-coach.

+Now in his early 50's and his children fully grown, Tom's son Patrick works with Tom on a full-time basis as a tour guide driving the 16 seater mini-bus while Tom leads the larger tour groups in the 24 seater mini-coach.
+Tom's wife Mary works part-time in a local supermarket but she also helps process the bookings for Tom's business.
+His daughter Grainne recently graduated from Trinity College with a degree in Marketing and is now working for a leading multi-national in Dublin's Silicon Docks.
+Grainne has been updating Tom's wordpress website and social media channels for the last 7 years but with her increasing work load in her own job this is becoming more of a challenge for Grainne to maintain.

+### The Business Scenario

+Celbridge Tourism and Heritage Forum approached a number of Irish based tour operators, including Irish Spirit Tours.
+The group presented their ready-made tour itinerary as a cultural tour of Ireland's Ancient East, which has been designed around some of the best Craft Food & Drink producers that lie just beyond the doorstep of Dublin, Ireland's capital city.
+The group highlighted how this exciting new tour ties in with Faile Ireland's [FOOD AND DRINK STRATEGY 2018 – 2023](https://www.failteireland.ie/FailteIreland/media/WebsiteStructure/Documents/Publications/FI-Food-Strategy-Document.pdf) and the fact that there may be grant opportunities available to companies who are actively involved in developing and promoting products that compliment Failte Ireland's strategy.

+The group had interest from two of the five tour operators that they approached but Tom was by far the most enthusiastic about the new possibilities that this tour itinerary presented his small family run company.
+Irish Spirit Tours have traditionally promoted their products as a series of day-trips aimed as an add-on to the itineraries of overseas tourists who have already made their way to Dublin.
+With the creation of this new 6 day tour Tom can see the added value in moving away from offering a purely last minute add-on product, to having a tour package that would be the main purpose of his client's trip to Ireland, one which is booked and paid for in advance of their arrival into Ireland.

+As part of this agreement to operate the tour itinerary Tom has undertaken to commission a new website that is more professional and user-friendly.
+Tom needs the site to act as his principle tool to promote the tour to international clients.
+The site needs to look professional and eye-catching, it need to clearly display the details of the tour and the available add-on options pre & post tour.
+The site needs to offer a streamlined way to process enquiries, quotes and bookings and it needs to be fully responsive for multiple device sizes.

 <br>

 ## 3. Scope